asyncgui/asyncgui/sphinx/intro.rst

 (This has "soon" in its name so it's obvious).

 The same issue arises when they resume tasks.
-:meth:`asyncio.Event.set` and :meth:`trio.Event.set` don't immediately resume the tasks waiting for it to happen.
+:meth:`asyncio.Event.set` and :meth:`trio.Event.set` don't immediately resume the tasks waiting for the event.
 They schedule the tasks to *eventually* resume, thus, the following test fails.

 .. code-block::